encarnacao/gamebits-api/README.md

 Proof of Concept for TypeScript Study

 This is a simple project to study TypeScript.
 It's an API of a review aggregator for videogames with a simple CRUD of reviews and users, using Prisma as ORM and PostgreSQL as database.
+It also has a simple authentication system using JWT.
+Other technologies used in this project are:

+- Express
+- Express Async Erros
+- JOI

 ## How to run